veit/python-basics-tutorial/docs/libs/glossary.rst

        Tool that uses the ``path`` command line environment variable to create isolated Python :term:`virtual environments <virtual environment>`,
-       similar to :term:`venv`, but provides additional functionality for configuration, maintenance, duplication and debugging, and supports Python 2.7.
+       similar to :term:`venv`, but provides additional functionality for configuration, maintenance, duplication and debugging.

+       As of version 20.22.0, virtualenv no longer supports Python versions 2.7, 3.5 and 3.6.

    Virtual environment
        An isolated Python environment that allows packages to be installed for a